 The Houston Children’s Chorus was founded in 1989 by Stephen Roddy.
-The Chorus involves over 150 children in grades 2 through 8, by annual audition.
+The Chorus involves over 200 children in grades 2 through 8, by annual audition.
 In the first year of its existence the Chorus performed for over 15,000 people in events including the 1990 World Economic Summit and the UNICEF Gala with Audrey Hepburn and Michael Tilson Thomas.
 The annual audience for the Chorus numbers in the tens of thousands.
 It is the only auditioned, city-wide chorus for both girls and boys in the greater Houston area.
 It is also the only children’s performance ensemble in the greater Houston area that truly represents the diversity of the city.

 Education is the primary purpose of the Chorus.
 Its goal is to teach children to achieve high artistic standards through choral singing and performance.
 The Chorus provides the Houston community with a major children’s choral group, celebrating the diversity of Houston’s population.
 Chorus membership encourages personal growth, teamwork, discipline, confidence and self-control.